Create a Website Account - Manage notification subscriptions, save form progress and more.

 To donate to the Orange County Animal Shelter, click here.

+A permit is required for new residential and commercial construction in Orange County.
+However, there are exemptions for small detached structures and ordinary repairs.
 The permit process is generally the same for all types of projects, but more specific requirements may be required for commercial construction and residential construction.
-If you have any questions regarding the permit process or if you need help in determining if you need a permit contact the Building Department at (540) 672-4574.
+If you have any questions regarding the permit process or if you need help in determining if you need a permit contact Building & Development Services at (540) 672-4574.

 View the Orange County Code of Ordinances.